 One thing that is always recommended to people who are trying to lose weight or manage their weight is to consume more fiber.
 Fiber can help regulate digestion and makes you feel full for longer, which leads to less frequent snacking and potentially less calorie intake.

 Grapes contain both soluble and insoluble fiber (15).
-The soluble type of fiber forms a gel-like material in the stomach which slows down glucose absorption.
+The soluble type of fiber forms a gel-like material in the digestive system which slows down glucose absorption.
 This means that instead of your blood sugar levels spiking after eating something sweet like grapes, it will remain consistent throughout the day.
 Consistently lower blood sugar levels lead to decreased cravings for sugary foods as well as an overall feeling of fullness throughout the day which can prevent overeating.

 Insoluble fiber is good for the large intestine because it can help regulate bowel movements and prevent constipation.
 It also helps to move food through your digestive system quicker to prevent constipation, gas, and bloating.

 Resveratrol is a chemical compound found in grapes and other foods such as red wine, peanuts, and different berries.
-Studies have shown that this chemical can help with weight loss in many different ways (16).
+Studies have shown that this chemical may help with weight loss in many different ways (16).

-Grapes containing resveratrol increase your energy level because the fruit contains carbohydrates, which are broken down into glycogen (a form of sugar) by the body.
+Grapes containing resveratrol increase your energy level because the fruit contains carbohydrates, which are broken down into glucose (a form of sugar) by the body.
 This process allows your body to use up more energy for improved metabolism.

 Another way that resveratrol helps weight management is by reducing oxidative stress within your body.
 When free radicals accumulate from exposure to things like sun, pollution, alcohol, and smoking, resveratrol reduces their negative effects on the cells in your body.
-This prevents damage within your body which can reduce the risk of various diseases (12).
+This prevents damage within your body which can help reduce the risk of various diseases (12).

 BetterMe app will provide you with a host of fat-frying fitness routines that’ll scare the extra pounds away and turn your body into a masterpiece!
 Get your life moving in the right direction with BetterMe!